connerj70/personal-website/src/markdown-pages/ruby-abstract-class.md

         abstract void salute(String target);
     }

-Ruby abstract classes are different. **Because of Ruby's dynamically typed nature, there is not such a way to mark a class or method as abstract.** There is however, a way we can signal to our users that a specific method on a class is abstract and an impementation of it must be provided in the subclass.
+Ruby abstract classes are different. **There is no built in way to explicitly declare classes/methods as abstract.** There is however, a way we can signal to our users that a specific method on a class is abstract and an impementation of it must be provided in the subclass.

-In our example above, if a subclass of the Soldier class is created and an implementation of the salute method is not provided, when we go to use the salute method, it will be impotent.
+In our example above, if a subclass of the Soldier class is created and an implementation of the salute method is not provided, when we go to use the salute method, it will be effectless.

     class SoldierWithNoSalute < Soldier
         # We do not provide an implementation of the salute method